 - From our experience migrants who are engaging the services of a Licensed Immigration Adviser are fully committed to making the move.

-They are determined to come to New Zealand as soon as they can be sure that they will be granted the necessary visas, and our Licensed Immigration Advisers - having carefully assessed the migrant's eligibility and ensuring that all the necessary paperwork is in place - can give the New Zealand employer the confidence that the visa application process will be smooth.
+They are determined to come to New Zealand as soon as they can be sure that they will be granted the necessary visas, and our Licensed Immigration Advisers - having carefully assessed the migrant's eligibility and ensuring that all the necessary paperwork is in place - can give you, the New Zealand employer, the confidence that the visa application process will be smooth.

 Are you a New Zealand employer looking for skilled staff?